-During the innovation grant period, we launched a pilot study to test the viability of teledermatology in inpatient settings at Penn Presbyterian Medical Center and Pennsylvania Hospital.
+To start, we launched a pilot study to test the viability of teledermatology in inpatient settings at Penn Presbyterian Medical Center and Pennsylvania Hospital.

 The pilot was structured to measure the impact of teledermatology on average handling time by the provider as well as time to resolution for the patient.
 Our assumption was that if time could be reduced for these metrics, patient access and provider satisfaction would improve.

-The results of the pilot were published in The Journal of Telemedicine and Telecare in 2015.
-The team is planning to continue to expand their analysis of business use cases of teledermatology nationwide and is currently in the process of developing a second pilot in partnership with Independence Blue Cross to test how teledermatology might improve access, outcomes, and satisfaction in an outpatient setting.
+Based on these findings, the team plans to continue to expand their analysis of business use cases of teledermatology nationwide and is currently in the process of developing a second pilot in partnership with Independence Blue Cross to test how teledermatology might improve access, outcomes, and satisfaction in outpatient settings.